Home / Articles / Nightlife / Irish Pubs of the Hub

 Cambridge

 Just across the Charles River from Boston, Cambridge and its many squares offer a host of Hibernian hangouts.
 Central Square is home to The Plough and Stars, a favored meeting place for fans of soccer and aficionados of amiable hospitality since 1969.
 For a more modern, nightclub-style vibe, head down Mass.
 Ave. to The Phoenix Landing.
 In Inman Square, The Druid boasts traditional Irish cuisine and authentic décor along with properly poured pints of Guinness.
-The popular gastro pub Grafton Street in Harvard Square dishes out a mix of seasonally inspired cuisine and warm hospitality.
-On March 17, enjoy a menu of all-day St. Patrick's Day specials alongside the brunch and dinner menus.
+The popular gastro pub Grafton Street in Harvard Square dishes out a mix of seasonally inspired cuisine and warm hospitality along with live music on Friday and Saturday nights.

 Somerville